An explanation of how New Relic One pricing works, and how to view and manage billing.

 - For organizations that have a master/sub-account structure, the billable users are counted on the main account responsible for payment.
 This can mean that if you’re viewing or querying your user count when in a sub-account, you won’t see the complete user count for that organization.

-For more on users, see Users and roles.
+For more on user capabilities, see Users and roles.

 - Data retention